Normal coactions extend to the C*-envelope: Introduction

 \begin{ques} Suppose there is a coaction of a discrete group $G$ on an operator algebra $\A$.
 Does this coaction extend to a coaction of $G$ on $C^*_{\env}(\A)$? \end{ques}

-Progress on this question in Fowler's context for normal coactions (e.g., all coactions by amenable groups) was made by Kakariadis, Katsoulis, Laca, and X. Li \cite{KKLL22a,KKLL22b} under additional assumptions, and Sehnem resolved the problem for product systems in \cite{Seh22}.
+Progress on this question in Fowler's context for normal coactions (e.g., all coactions by amenable groups) was made in \cite{KKLL22a,KKLL22b} under additional assumptions, and was eventually resolved completely for group-embeddable monoids by Sehnem in \cite{Seh22}.
 More precisely, Sehnem showed that the covariance algebra from \cite{Seh18} coincides with the C*-envelope for product systems over an arbitrary group-embeddable monoid, circumventing Question \ref{ques:extends?} for general normal coactions.
-Sehnem's paper \cite{Seh22} was a major advance and marks the state-of-the-art, but the proofs require intricate technical arguments in the specific setting of product systems leaving Question~\ref{ques:extends?} open in general, see \cite[Remark~5.2]{Seh22}.
-Our main contribution is to resolve Question~\ref{ques:extends?} for all normal coactions. \begin{thm}[Theorem~\ref{thm:main}] Let $\A$ be an operator algebra with a contractive approximate identity.
+Sehnem's paper \cite{Seh22} was a major advance and marks the state-of-the-art, but the proofs require intricate technical arguments in the specific setting of product systems, leaving Question~\ref{ques:extends?} open in general (see \cite[Remark~5.2]{Seh22}).

+Duality theory for operator algebras has a long history in the context of C*-algebras, dating back to the work of Takesaki and Takai in the 1970s \cite{Tak73,Tak75}.
+Surprisingly, this theory has found fertile grounds only recently in the general theory of operator algebras with the work of Katsoulis and Ramsey \cite{KR}, where a version of Takai duality for general operator algebras was proven.
+This led to applications in establishing semisimplicity of certain non-selfadjoint operator algebras.
+Further applications of duality theory of operator algebras are found in \cite{KR18,EKR25}.
+Thus, duality theory is emerging as a powerful tool for the study of non-selfadjoint operator algebras.
+One of our main contributions in this paper is to showcase the strength of \emph{non-abelian} duality theory of operator algebras to resolve Question~\ref{ques:extends?} for all normal coactions.

+\begin{thm}[Theorem~\ref{thm:main}] Let $\A$ be an operator algebra with a contractive self-adjoint approximate identity.
 Then, any normal coaction of a discrete group $G$ on $\A$ has a (necessarily unique) extension to a normal coaction of $G$ on $C_\env^*(\A)$. \end{thm} By the co-universal property of the C*-envelope, every \emph{action} of a discrete group on an operator algebra extends to an action on the C*-envelope.
 However, it is not at all clear whether a \emph{coaction} extends to the C*-envelope.
 In order to overcome this problem, we extend Katayama duality \cite{Kat} to normal coactions of discrete groups on operator algebras (Theorem~\ref{thm:Katduality}).
 This allows us to embed the C*-envelope in a reduced double crossed product in such a way that the restriction of the canonical coaction on the double crossed product gives us the desired coaction.
-This approach is concise, and leads to new avenues of research.
-For instance, Theorem~\ref{thm:A} may lead to new applications in dilation theory, and has important consequences for Arveson's program of computing C*-envelopes.
+We provide an outline of the proof.